eco4cast/Statistical-Methods-Seminar-Series/araya-salas_bioacoustics/Readme.md

 ### Scripts

-The R script can be downloaded [from here](https://raw.githubusercontent.com/eco4cast/Statistical-Methods-Seminar-Series/main/araya-salas_bioacoustics/example_code_bioacoustics_Araya-Salas_2022.Rmd)
+The R script can be downloaded [from here](https://raw.githubusercontent.com/eco4cast/Statistical-Methods-Seminar-Series/main/araya-salas_bioacoustics/example_code_bioacoustics_Araya-Salas_2022.Rmd) and its also found within the subfolder "araya-salas_bioacoustics"

 ### Data